 What personal information do we collect and why do we collect it?

-We are obliged by law to hold certain additional personal information on clients and certain associated parties, which will include Customer Due Diligence, which we are required to hold by law as a business licensed by the Guernsey Financial Services Commission.
+We also hold certain additional personal information on clients and certain associated parties, which will include Customer Due Diligence, which we are required to hold by law as a business licensed by the Guernsey Financial Services Commission.

 Who do we share your personal information with?